 Step 1: Pick a broker

-An online broker is your intermediary between you and the buyer or seller of the shares you're trading.
+An online broker is the intermediary between you and the buyer or seller of the shares you're trading.
 There are hundreds available online, all with different offerings.

 Some of these include: